 Hide and Show the Dock in Mac OS X

-If you hit Command+Option+D it will automatically hide or show the Dock.
-If you choose to hide it this way, it will reappear back if you hover over the region that you have your Dock placed.
+If you hit Command+Option+D it will automatically hide or show the Dock in OS X. If you choose to hide it this way, it will reappear back if you hover over the region that you have your Dock placed with the mouse cursor.

 I use the Dock constantly, combined with Spotlight it’s how I launch applications on my Mac.
 However, I find that having the Dock automatically hide itself when not in use saves me a fair amount of screen real estate on my MacBook Pro 13″ and this is particularly valuable with maximized applications and web browsing.

-I suspect that come Mac OS X 10.7 we’ll see the Dock automatically hide itself by default when you enter into the upcoming full screen app mode.
+Modern versions of OS X will see the Dock automatically hide itself by default when entering into the full screen app mode.

 New to the Mac and not sure about the Dock yet?
 Think of it similar to the task bar for Windows, though modern versions have used variations of the Dock theme and incorporated into Vista, Win 7, and Windows 8.
 Similarly, Dock-like functionality is included Android and Ubuntu too for that matter, it’s just one of the most convenient ways to quickly launch apps, whatever you’re using.